 During your appointment, our bariatric surgeon will review your health history.
 Together, you will decide which procedure is right for you.
 You will be able to ask questions at this appointment.

 Most insurance carriers will require you to participate in a medically managed weight loss program.
 The length of this program will vary depending upon individual insurances.
 The goal is to prepare you for the lifestyle changes that will help you to be successful after surgery.
 It will also help you lose weight prior to surgery.
 Patients who lose at least 10% of their body weight before surgery have less anesthesia and surgical risk.

 You will also meet with our dietitian and psychologist to make sure that this is the right decision for you.
 It is important you fully understand the lifestyle changes needed for success.
 Surgery is only a tool.
 Your ultimate success depends on strictly following the recommended dietary, exercise and lifestyle changes.

 The physical changes in your anatomy will require permanent changes in your eating habits.
 They are key for successful weight loss.
-The following are some tips
+The following are some tips for bariatric patients:

 - Drink slowly.

 - Drink plenty of fluids.
 Take sips of water throughout the day.

 - Wait 30 minutes after eating to start drinking fluids.

 - Don't drink fluids while eating because they can make you feel full before you have consumed enough food.

 - Avoid sugar.